-The task force recommended that the state, local governments, and mining companies "emphasize mine planning and reclamation during the permitting process of new aggregate mines and promote reclamation afforts for or new aggregate mines and promote reclamation efforts for existing mines that are no longer productive."23
+The task force recommended that the state, local governments, and mining companies "emphasize mine planning and reclamation during the permitting process of new aggregate mines and promote reclamation efforts for existing mines that are no longer productive."23

 - Permit issuers should emphasize planning and reclamation during the permitting process. - DNR should update its reclamation handbook.